Shalini-prasad/Shalini-prasad/README.md

 Curious to learn web  development to get comfortable with building websites.

 ## What I am currently working on🌱
 - Participating in the 100 Days of Code Challenge.
-    - <a href="https://github.com/Shalini-prasad/100DaysofCode">Log book: Check the progress</a>
 - Learning Advance CSS and Javascript.
-- Building projects.
+- Building mini projects.
     - <a href="https://codepen.io/your-work">Codepen Link</a>
 - Writing Tech Blog on any topic which I learn.
     - <a href="https://hashnode.com/@Shalini-p">See Blog</a>